 Now I can love a Burt's Bees lip balm.
 In fact, now I can love two.
 Until the release of the brand's new Nourishing Lip Balm with Mango Butter and Rejuvenating Lip Balm with Açai Berry ($4.49 each) this month, I wasn't so much a fan of their stick balms, despite the raves I kept hearing or reading.
 Too waxy for me.
 So what's different?

 Like all Burt's Bees balms, these both contain fatty-acid rich sunflower seed and coconut oil.
 They also contain castor seed oil, a humectant – it draws moisture from the environment.
 That's important because "lip skin has no oil glands or protective lipid layer," says Burt's Bees VP of R&D Celeste Lutrario.
 "They get moisture from the air."
 So castor oil serves as wing man, attracting moisture so the lips can drink it in.

-The surprise difference with these two new formulas is that beeswax is out.
-In the Nourishing formula, beeswax is replaced by mango butter, which brings its own moisturizing properties and a hefty dose of antioxidants to the blend.
-In the Rejuvenating balm, Açaí berry oil steps in to ramp up the antioxidant content and deliver additional vitamins and Omega fatty acids.
+The surprise difference with these two new formulas is that beeswax takes a back seat to a butter and an oil.
+In the Nourishing formula, mango butter is the star, with its own moisturizing properties and a hefty dose of antioxidants.
+In the Rejuvenating balm, Açai berry oil steps in to ramp up the antioxidant content and deliver additional vitamins and Omega fatty acids.

 Speaking of Celeste Lutrario, she's a media favourite for her straight-talk approach to healthy skin and her passion for sharing information.
 Her considerable experience includes 10 years at Elizabeth Arden overseeing the development of colour cosmetics; following that, just before joining Burt's Bees, she was Executive Director of Research & Development at Chanel.